MariaShynu07/MorseLink/README.md

 If you used AI tools during development, document them here for transparency:

-**Tool Used:** [e.g., GitHub Copilot, v0.dev, Cursor, ChatGPT, Claude]
+**Tool Used:** ChatGPT, Claude,Gemini

 **Purpose:** [What you used it for]
-- Example: "Generated boilerplate React components"
+- Generating code
-- Example: "Debugging assistance for async functions"
+- debugging assistance
-- Example: "Code review and optimization suggestions"

-**Key Prompts Used:**
-- "Create a REST API endpoint for user authentication"
-- "Debug this async function that's causing race conditions"
-- "Optimize this database query for better performance"
+- finalsuggestions

-**Percentage of AI-generated code:** [Approximately X%]
+**Percentage of AI-generated code:** 60%

 **Human Contributions:**
-- Architecture design and planning
+- idea generation and execution
-- Custom business logic implementation
+- circuit designing
 - Integration and testing
-- UI/UX design decisions

-*Note: Proper documentation of AI usage demonstrates transparency and earns bonus points in evaluation!*

----

 ## Team Contributions

-- [Name 1]: [Specific contributions - e.g., Frontend development, API integration, etc.]
-- [Name 2]: [Specific contributions - e.g., Backend development, Database design, etc.]
-- [Name 3]: [Specific contributions - e.g., UI/UX design, Testing, Documentation, etc.]

----

-## License

-This project is licensed under the [LICENSE_NAME] License - see the [LICENSE](LICENSE) file for details.

-**Common License Options:**
-- MIT License (Permissive, widely used)
-- Apache 2.0 (Permissive with patent grant)
-- GPL v3 (Copyleft, requires derivative works to be open source)
+- Maria Shynu: integration and coding
+- Jisna Raju: Integration , documentation and testing

 ---